huang-pixel/huang-pixel/README.md

 I’m HUANG He, a recent graduate with a Master’s in Computational Linguistics passionate about exploring the intersection of language and technology.

-🔍 What I'm Seeking :

-I’m currently on the lookout for internship opportunities where I can contribute my analytical skills and enthusiasm for NLP.

 📚 Academic Highlights :
 Projects in Machine Learning, Multilingual and data analysis,etc.

 💻 Technical Toolkit :
 - Python, SQL, Bash
 - Hands-on experience with NLP libraries (NLTK, spaCy)
-- Machine learning frameworks (Pytorch, HuggingFace Transformers)
+- Deep learning frameworks (Pytorch, HuggingFace Transformers)
 - Data visualization using Matplotlib, Seaborn

 🙌 Let's Connect :